Introduction to PrintCSS and CSS Paged Media

 There are various CSS Paged Media converters on the market.
 However, we will focus on tools that are widely used and that provide reasonable quality for professional use.
 Another (personal) requirement is that tools should work cross-platform, on multiple operating systems (Mac OSX, Linux, Windows).
 The tests do not include tools that only work on a single operating system or platform.

-This tutorial covers and compares the following three tools:
+This tutorial covers and compares the following four tools:

 This tutorial does not cover installation issues.
 For this, please refer to the vendor documentation.
 All tools are available for free for the purpose of evaluation.
 Depending on the converter, the resulting PDF documents may contain a watermark or a vendor-specific message or icon.